The Sharing Group Discussion on Ahadits Interpretation by Laymen

 For example, there is no hukm on the merits of drinking urine.
 As a matter of fact, many scholars of the Ahl ar-Ra’yy, reject this hadits.
 It is so obviously against common sense that no one, unless he is exceptionally controversial, or ignorant, cites it.

 Brother Jossy Enriquez: Whether it is controversial or ignorant is not my point of argument.
 My point is that ahadits such as drinking camel’s urine is found in Swahih al-Bukhari.
-So what was actually rejected.
+So, what was actually rejected.

-Brother Terence Helikaon Nunis: The application, for on.
+Brother Terence Helikaon Nunis: The application, for one.
 I am not into drinking urine.
 The closest I ever got was Bud Light.
 Finding a narration in any book of ahadits, including ash-Skaykhayn, is not proof of unanimous acceptance.
 A hadits is merely a snapshot of a moment.
 It is neither a fatwa nor a hukm.
 To move from rejecting a narration to rejecting the entire book it is found, to rejecting the entire corpus of ahadits is illogical.

 Brother William Voller: I was just reading that hadits, not for the camel urine, but for the ‘Uraynah bandits.
 Anyway, we could reject it or think there is more to it?
-Just using my own reason, baby urine is good for the skin, nurses used to put nappies on their faces I remember horse mare urine is also used a lot in cosmetics.
+Just using my own reason, baby urine is good for the skin, nurses used to put nappies on their faces.
+I remember horse mare urine is also used a lot in cosmetics.
 Urine in the bladder is sterile.
-These were poor people and they used what was available.
+These were poor people, and they used what was available.
 I personally just take that is permissible to consume najasah if there was a health benefit, so pig heart valves are now permitted to use.
 Either way, I do not think it is sufficient to throw it all away based on this.
 I could be happy to also think that the words were subtly different, but that has been lost due to an alternative purpose, because actually the whole hadits is about the Revelation of Surah al-Ma’idah:33-34:

 سُوۡرَةُ المَائدة